rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-014/index.md

 of a platforming game which take inspiration from an old iOS game created back in 2014.
 The game is running with [Bevy][bevy] as its core.
-The gameplay isn't there yet, but you as a player need to jump on furnitures, collect coins and fight lava/fire based enemies with your water gun.
+The gameplay isn't there yet, but you as a player need to jump on furnitures, collect coins, and fight lava/fire based enemies with your water gun.

 [@captainfleppo]: https://twitter.com/captainfleppo
 [bevy]: https://bevyengine.org